-This statement details our school's use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of the current pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium/recovery premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
+It outlines our pupil premium/recovery premium strategy, how we intend to spend the funding in this academic year (2023-24) and the effect that last year's spending of pupil premium had within our school.